Updated: May 10

 Resilience in Difficult Times

 There’s never been a more crucial time to have resilience.
-We are challenged with issues like the threat and restrictions of Covid 19 and the threat of economic and environmental collapse.
+We are challenged with issues like the threat and restrictions of Covid, with lockdowns yet again, and the threat of economic and environmental collapse.
 This atmosphere can bring out feelings of fear, despair, and overwhelm.
-We are all experiencing a level of hurt, or trauma and so we are experiencing collective trauma.
+With the global pandemic, each of us is experiencing a level of trauma, and while it feels like a very individual experience, we are experiencing it collectively.

 Difficult experiences and traumas can set us out of our natural alignment; within ourselves we can get off course.
 When we experience trauma, we may become psychologically, physically, and spiritually numb, disconnected, or fragmented.
 But our drive is to repair and heal, to integrate those disconnected parts and become whole again, to be resilient.